 When it comes to attraction, the allure can begin even before the mosquito sets eyes on you.
 There seems to be something about the way you—her dinner—smells from afar that makes you a desired target.
 While you are outside with friends or preparing the barbecue, that mosquito will go on the hunt and you will become the next meal.

 Scientists already know there are differences among us that contribute to why some of us get bitten more than others.
-Those of us who exhale more carbon dioxide seem to be a natural beacon for mosquitoes, in particular.
+Those of us who exhale more carbon dioxide seems to be a natural beacon for mosquitoes, in particular.
 Researchers have also found a correlation with body size, with taller or larger people tending to attract more bites—perhaps because of their carbon dioxide output or body surface area.
 There is also some evidence women who are pregnant or at certain phases of the menstrual cycle are more attractive to mosquitoes.
-Other work has found that people infected with malaria are more attractive to malaria-carrying mosquitoes during their transmissible stage of infection.
+Other work has found that people infected with malaria are more attracted to malaria-carrying mosquitoes during their transmissible stage of infection.

 When mosquitoes bite, a little bit of their saliva is deposited into your skin and proteins in mosquito saliva spark a mild allergic reaction from your immune system, which leads to inflammation and itching.

 After a mosquito bite, a lump will appear.
 Occasionally a mosquito bite causes a large area of swelling, soreness and redness.
 This type of reaction, most common in children, is sometimes referred to as skeeter syndrome.

 Signs of mosquito bite include:

 - A puffy, white and reddish bump that appears soon after the bite

 - A hard, itchy, reddish-brown bump, or multiple bumps, appearing a day or so after the bite or bites